revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

   </details>

 ---
-20. Which is/are not a membership operators?
+20. Which is/are not membership operators?
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
-- a) in
+a) in
-- b) not in
+b) not in
-- c) is
+c) is
-- d) is not
+d) is not
 <details><summary> <b>Show Answer</b> </summary>

 options are c) and d).